syseleven/grav-docs-syseleven-stack/pages/02.Documentation/01.flavors/default.en.md

 Note: You can extend storage using our our Block Storage Service.

-## Local SSD storage Instance types
+## Local SSD storage instance types

 Local SSD storage instances offer low latency SSD storage directly on the local host.